jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/03-Population-Choropleth.md

 	```

 2. Next, add your renter data as a layer using .addLayer.
 Your tileset ID and the source-layer name will be the same for both layers.
-We will set a diffent attribute when styling the data.
+We will set a different attribute when styling the data.

 	```JavaScript
 	       renterMap.addLayer({